EyasuTeshome/shifttracker/job-search/job-searching-how-to-send-job-application-follow-ups.md

-# Job Searching - How to send job application follow-ups
+# How to send job application follow-ups

 ### Estimated time: 1h